mbcrump/mbcrump-blog/_posts/2018-02-05-azure-tips-and-tricks91.md

 <img style="border:3px solid #021a40" src="/files/azuresearchsql8.png">

 Excellent!
 Our SQL database and Azure Search indexer is in place.
-Come back tomorrow and we'll kick the tires.
+Come back tomorrow and we'll kick the tires with a couple of queries against our new index.

 ## Want more Azure Tips and Tricks?